-COLUMBUS, OH — OCTOBER 19: Democratic nominee for U.S. Senate Tim Ryan speaks at a meet and greet with Ohio State University students, October 19, 2022, at the Ohio Union in Columbus, Ohio.
+COLUMBUS, OH — OCTOBER 19: Then-Democratic nominee for U.S. Senate Tim Ryan speaks at a meet and greet with Ohio State University students, October 19, 2022, at the Ohio Union in Columbus, Ohio.
 (Photo by Graham Stokes for Ohio Capital Journal.
 Republish photo only with original story.)

 This story was originally published in ProPublica.